tootsf/tootsf.github.io/assets/pages/Community Bridge/Modules/Notify/notify.md

 ## Overview

-The Notify provides functionality for FiveM resources.
+The Notify module provides notification systems for displaying messages, alerts, and status updates to players.

 ## GetResourceName (Client)